GenaroHacker/aws-cloudformation-deployer/README.md

 1. Navigate to the AWS Management Console.
 2. Go to the **S3** service page to check the newly created S3 buckets.
 3. Visit the **CloudFormation** service page to confirm the stack's status and the resources it has deployed.

-This verification step ensures that your deployment matches your expectations and is functioning as intended within your AWS environment.

 ---